 If necessary, finalisation of in vivo tests in at least one animal model or, if available in humanised immune system animal models, to demonstrate the protective function of the antibodies and antibody-derived therapeutics deemed sufficient for moving to first clinical trials.

-If requested by regulators as enablers for clinical studies, in vivo tests in a non-human primate model.
+If requested by regulators as pre-requisite for clinical studies, in vivo tests in a non-human primate model.

 Production of GMP quality test batches of the most promising candidates in the EU or the European Economic Area.

 In human clinical safety and efficacy studies, demonstrating a clear regulatory pathway for market authorisation.
 Attention should be paid to critical biological and social factors such as sex, age, ethnicity and disability.

-Participation of third countries where AMR bacteria in the proposal are endemic or where outbreaks have occurred or are ongoing is encouraged.
+Participation of third countries where AMR bacteria and fungi in the proposal are endemic or where outbreaks have occurred or are ongoing is encouraged.

 The participation of start-ups, micro, small and medium-sized enterprises (SMEs) [3] is encouraged with the aim of strengthening their scientific and technological foundations, enhancing their innovation potential, and exploring possibilities for commercial exploitation.